-NI 43-101 puts a fair amount of legal liability on the Qualified Person preparing a resource or reserve estimate.
-The QP is to stand behind the accuracy of their work and take legal responsibility for it.
+NI 43-101 puts a fair amount of legal liability on the Qualified Person preparing a resource or reserve estimate or sign off on an advanced study.
+The QP is to be responsible for the accuracy of their work and take legal responsibility.

 Every so often some new mining software comes along and I often wonder what are the risks in using it?
-Some examples of new mining software that I have heard about but not personally used nor seen in any 43-101 studies are MiningMath SimSched, the ThreeDify’s software packages, and Bentley.
+Some examples of new mining software that I have heard about (but not personally used) nor have seen mentioned in any 43-101 studies are SimSched, the ThreeDify’s software packages, NPV One, and Bentley.

-As a QP, I suggest the onus is on the new software developer to demonstrate that they can produce reliable and comparable results under all conditions.
-They need to convince the users that their software is accurate.
-Perhaps over time as new software gets wider industry adoption, we will see more public reports that use it and hence it will get more acceptance.
+As a QP, I suggest the onus is on the software developers to demonstrate that they can produce reliable and comparable results under all conditions.
+They need to be able to convince the future users that their software is accurate.

-When developing a market for new software, it’s interesting to ask whether better long term traction will be derived from more consultant usage or more mining company usage.
-Will mining companies use the software if their consultants are using it, or will consultants use it if more mining companies are using it?
-It’s an interesting question that new software vendors must deal with in order to grow their market share.
+Will mining companies use the software if their consultants are using it, or will consultants use it if more companies adopt it?
+It’s an interesting discussion that new software vendors must deal with in trying to grow their market share.